-- 1. Make sure that you have adjusted the stoke depth and tension to your preference. - 2.
+- 1. It is important to adjust the stoke depth and tension to your preference BEFORE adjusting the registration points. - 2.
 From the writer Job Screen, press the Menu button, followed by the Setup button, and the Keyboard button.
 This will bring you to the Key stroke adjustment dialog.